typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 `IO` solves this problem by collecting a stack trace at various `IO` operations that a fiber executes, and knitting them together to produce a more coherent view of the fiber's execution path.
-For example, here is a trace of a sample program that is running in rabbit mode:
+For example, here is a trace of a sample program that is running in cached stack tracing mode:

 ```
 IOTrace: 13 frames captured, 0 omitted